FamilySearch/gedcomx/conceptual-model-specification.md

 value | A string supplying the value of the formal value.
 If the value has been standardized, a datatype will be supplied to identify how the string is to be parsed. | string datatype  | URI identifying the way the value is to be processed according to a specific standard. | [URI](#uri) resource | URI identifying the resource to which the formal value has been standardized. | [URI](#uri)

+If a value is supplied for the `datatype` property, a value SHALL NOT be supplied for the `resource` property.
+If a value is supplied for the `resource` property, a value SHALL NOT be supplied for the `datatype` property.

 ### examples